UAAP Season 82 basketball tournaments

 The women's defending champions NU Lady Bulldogs also won all elimination round games.
 In the stepladder, FEU outlasted Adamson in the first round, to meet #2 seeded UST in the next round.
 UST needed its twice-to-beat advantage to eliminate the Lady Tamaraws from contention.
 The Tigresses fell short against the NU Lady Bulldogs, who were without their best player Jack Animam, who was injured.
 The Lady Bulldogs won their sixth consecutive title, all undefeated seasons.

 The juniors' division introduced a girls' tournament, a demonstration sport.
 The boys' defending champions, the NSNU Bullpups, finished the elimination round undefeated.
 Last year's finalist, the Ateneo Blue Eaglets, were defeated by the Adamson Baby Falcons in the first round of the stepladder.
 FEU arranged a Finals match-up with the Bullpups after beating the Baby Falcons in the second round.
 The Bullpups finished the season undefeated though, winning both Finals games.

-The inaugural girls' tournament featured four teams, with the top 2 teams qualifying to the Finals.
-The Adamson Lady Baby Falcons finished the elimination round undefeated, while the UST Junior Tigresses fended off the DLSZ Lady Junior Archers in their last elimination round game to qualify to the Finals.
+The inaugural girls' tournament featured four teams, with the top 2 teams qualifying for the Finals.
+The Adamson Lady Baby Falcons finished the elimination round undefeated, while the UST Junior Tigresses fended off the DLSZ Lady Junior Archers in their last elimination round game to qualify for the Finals.
 The two teams split the first two Finals games, with the second game held behind closed doors due to the COVID-19 pandemic.
 The UAAP then canceled the tournament, declaring both teams co-champions.